btburns10/MongoScraper_v2/README.md

 # MongoScraper-v2
-A MERN application where you can get all your Fantasy Football news!
+A MERN application where you can get updated on all your news from New York Times!